laravel/docs/upgrade.md

 ### Mail

+<a name="markdown-file-directory-change"></a>
+### Markdown File Directory Change

+**Likelihood Of Impact: High**

+If you have published Laravel's Markdown mail components using the `vendor:publish` command, you should rename the `/resources/views/vendor/mail/markdown` directory to `text`.

+In addition, the `markdownComponentPaths` method [has been renamed](https://github.com/laravel/framework/pull/26938) to `textComponentPaths`.
+If you are overriding this method, you should update the method name to match its parent.

 #### Method Signature Changes In The `PendingMail` Class

 **Likelihood Of Impact: Very Low**

 The `send`, `sendNow`, `queue`, `later` and `fill` methods of the `Illuminate\Mail\PendingMail` class [have been changed](https://github.com/laravel/framework/pull/26790) to accept an `Illuminate\Contracts\Mail\Mailable` instance instead of `Illuminate\Mail\Mailable`.
 If you are overriding some of these methods, you should update their signature to match its parent.

-#### Method Name Change In The `Markdown` Class

-**Likelihood Of Impact: Very Low**

-The `markdownComponentPaths` method [has been renamed](https://github.com/laravel/framework/pull/26938) to `textComponentPaths`.
-If you are overriding this method, you should update the method name to match its parent.

 ### Queue